THAT FATEFUL DAY

 THE BOAT THAT SAVED MY LIFE

 The passage across Nantucket Sound was bumpy, the salt spray coming over the bow had that familiar, distinct smell, feel and taste.
-It had been years since I lived in Edgartown, setting hooks for cod in the winter months out of Menemsha Harbor in Chilmark.
-In the summer months it was shellfishing in the many Great Salt Ponds of Edgartown, with an occasional trip to Georges Bank for sea scallops.
+It had been years since I lived in Edgartown, setting hooks for cod in the winter months out of Menemsha Harbor onboard F/V LAURA.
+In the summer months it was shellfishing in the many Great Salt Ponds of Edgartown in a small skiff with a hand rake.
+When the weather permitted it was a two day trip to Georges Bank for sea scallops onboard F/V LAURA.

 Standing alone on the deck outside, I couldn't help thinking of how things had changed in the two years that had passed since I left the island to attend Fisher College in Framingham, MA.
 I left the island unemployed, broke and homeless to attend college under a government sponsored Fishermen's Retraining Program.
 The government paid tuition only.
 I felt like a fish out of water when I left Martha's Vineyard my home for over thirty years.
 Now here I am returning foot loose, fancy free, with a degree in law, and a pocketful of money.
 It occurred to me what good is money without "A Way of Life"?